skc46/Machine_learning_notebooks/README.md

 # Machine_learning_notebooks
-This repository contains notebooks where various machine learning algorithms are used to solve challenges in different fields, such as partical physics, condensed matter physics etc.
+This repository contains notebooks where various machine learning/ deep learning algorithms are used to solve challenges in different fields, such as partical physics, condensed matter physics etc.